A vulnerability in Adobe Flash Player could allow an unauthenticated, remote attacker to execute arbitrary code on a targeted system.

 Users are advised not to open email messages from suspicious or unrecognized sources.
 If users cannot verify that links or attachments included in email messages are safe, they are advised not to open them.

 Administrators are advised to monitor affected systems.

-Adobe has released software updates at the following links:
+Adobe has released a security bulletin at the following link: APSA18-01